dramamask/NascarCalendar/README.md

 `dotnet watch` starts the server and opens the web page in the browser.

 ## TODO

-Better page titles.
+Create service class for url checking and related error messages

 Create component for series picks

-Conmvert year to int everywhere.
+Convert year to int everywhere.
 Convert to string if needed.